LoMaOE/Sustainable-Approach-for-Camera-Trapping-of-Rodents/README.md

 From [Roboflow API](https://app.roboflow.com/)

 ### Step 4: Training
 Yolov5x was used for training the model.
-To learn how to implement it, modify it, and deploy it navigate to [Ultralytic's github](https://github.com/ultralytics/yolov5) and the [documentation](https://github.com/ultralytics/yolov5#documentation) for specifics and code.
+To learn how to implement it, modify it, and deploy it, navigate to [Ultralytic's github](https://github.com/ultralytics/yolov5) and the [documentation](https://github.com/ultralytics/yolov5#documentation) for specifics and code.
 The specific version of the model we used can be accessed [here (version 3.1)](https://doi.org/10.5281/zenodo.4154370).

 [Model Code](https://github.com/ultralytics/yolov5/blob/master/train.py)